brklntmhwk/express-prisma-practice/README.md

 - 2. Create `nodemon.json` and add some configurations
   - See `nodemon.json` for reference
 - 3. Add `"start:dev": "nodemon"` to scripts in `package.json`
+Now you can start your app with hot reload functionality by `npm run start:dev`
+---
 ### Prisma
 #### Startup
 These steps are based on [Prisma Docs Quickstart](https://www.prisma.io/docs/getting-started/quickstart).